 - Languages: Spanish (official), Q’eqchi’, K’iche, Mam, Kaqchikel, Q’anjob’al, Poqomchi’, Tz’utujil, Achí, Ixil, Akatek, Jakaltek, Chuj, Poqomam, Ch’orti’, Awakatek, Sakapultek, Sipakapa, Uspantek, Tektitek, Mopan, Itza, Xinca and Garifuna

 Politics & Government of Guatemala

 Guatemala is a democratic republic with power divided between a legislative body, a supreme court, and a president.
-The Constitutional Court consists of five judges elected every five years, and the president is only allowed to serve a single four year term.
+The Constitutional Court consists of 5 judges.
+They are elected every five years, and the president is only allowed to serve a single four year term.

-The current president, Alejandro Giammattei, assumed his role in January 2020 after defeating his main opponent, former First Lady Sandra Torres.
+The current president, Alejandro Giammattei, assumed his role in January 2020.
 He entered the position after a long string of political scandals in the Guatemalan presidency.
 Freedom House, a democracy watchdog organization, gave Guatemala a score of 52/100, or the classification of “partly free,” in 2019.
 Corruption scandals, death threats to academics and journalists, and high levels of kidnapping and extortion contribute to this rating.